Navya Mobility is developing autonomous driving electric buses and other services that create new value in transportation.

 autonomous driving EV bus

-We offer two types of autonomous driving EV buses, EVO and ARMA.
-These vehicles contribute to solving social issues such as supporting people with mobility challenges and easing traffic congestion.
-In areas such as tourist spots, parks, theme parks, and factories, they improve mobility and profitability, and also contribute to improving user loyalty and cost reduction.
-In addition, by connecting to public transportation networks, they create new value in transportation.
-They are used for demonstration experiments and regular operations in various regions of the country, and realize transportation that combines safety, reliability, and comfort.
+The autonomous driving EV vehicles we provide contribute to solving social issues by supporting people with mobility challenges and easing traffic congestion.
+In tourist destinations, parks, theme parks, factories, and other areas, they improve mobility and profitability, contributing to increased user loyalty and cost savings.
+Furthermore, by connecting to public transportation networks, they create new value in transportation.
+They are being used in demonstration experiments and regular operations in various regions across Japan, providing transportation that combines safety, reliability, and comfort.

 EVO